ttracx/approximate-string-matching-ex/README.md

-# Approximate String Matching - Extended
+# Approximate String Matching VBO - Extended
 Integration uses algorithms to compare different text strings to identify matches and intelligently decide if text is correct or as expected.

 ## About